jeremDev/WordCounter/README.md

 129 : that

 TO DO:
-Improve word matching, perhaps to consider "self-contained" as one word.
+Improve word matching, perhaps to consider "self-contained" as one word; as well as "contain" and "contained" as the same word.
-Improve "getWordCounts" method to use "for in" instead of normal "for" to improve performance.
-Add run time statistics
-Add some sort of comparison, like percent of total, or percent compared to most common word.
 Add option to display comparisons in a chart